The LEEP Project

 Delve deeply, demonstrate mastery

-The LEEP Project is an opportunity for Clark students—typically juniors and rising seniors—to take what they've learned at Clark and explore its real-world applications.
-Projects focus on working with external organizations and disciplines related to a student's expected career and take many different forms, such as creating a product for a local business, assisting families in a developing country, or providing research to support a corporate sustainability initiative.
+The LEEP Project is an opportunity for Clark students—typically juniors—to take what they've learned at Clark and explore its hands-on applications.
+Projects focus on working with external organizations and take many different forms, such as creating a product for a local business, assisting non-profits in a developing country, or engaging in a research project.

 A culminating experience, the LEEP Project enables students to demonstrate their mastery of the five LEEP Learning Outcomes and prepare to make positive contributions to the world through their careers and personal lives.